theshadow27/docs-mcp-server/ARCHITECTURE.md

 When adding new functionality:

 1. Implement core logic in a new tool under `tools/`
+2. Consider data relationships and context requirements
+3. Design for efficient retrieval patterns
-2. Add CLI command in `cli.ts`
+4. Add CLI command in `cli.ts`
-3. Add MCP tool in `index.ts`
+5. Add MCP tool in `index.ts`
-4. Maintain consistent error handling and progress reporting
+6. Maintain consistent error handling and progress reporting